nextcss/color-tools/README.md

 // Output -> #f0f0f0
 ```

-## Tone map generator
+## Tone Map

-Generates a tone map from a hexadecimal color (3 or 6 digits), between 50 and 950 tones.
+Generate a tone map from a hexadecimal color (3 or 6 digits), between 50 and 950 tones.

 ```js
 import { toneMap } from '@nextcss/color-tools';